 - 4,466 pages from 2,028 books from the Theatre Library of the NTNG Drama School

 A large part of the aforementioned electronic collections was put together three years ago with the digitalization of the Artistic Archive of the NTNG.
-With the set up of the Interactive Application these collections have been corrected, enriched and transferred to a new data bank so that they can be displayed today in the Electronic Library.
+With the set up of the Interactive Application these collections have been corrected, enriched and transferred to a new data bank so that they can be displayed today in the Digital Library.

-Finally, it should be stressed out that the 67,985 electronic files displayed today through the Interactive Application of the Electronic Library are constantly enriched. as the Interactive Application is updated on a daily basis together with the theatre website.
+Finally, it should be stressed out that the 67,985 electronic files displayed today through the Interactive Application of the Digital Library are constantly enriched. as the Interactive Application is updated on a daily basis together with the theatre website.

 The electronis collections created wholly in this framework originated from the digitalization of the Drama School Library and the Theatre Archive Library.